monk-io/docs/docs/develop/entities.md

   region: us-east-1
 ```

-Then, we use Monk CLI to load and run templates:
+Then, we use MonkOS CLI to load and run templates:

       # load templates
       monk load objectstorage.yaml mybucket.yaml